 Carr backs up his argument with the physiology of learning: Our brains are made of cells, termed ‘neurons’, connected by axons and dendrites, which intercommunicate via molecular chemical signals we term neurotransmitters.
 These chemical signals flow across a ‘synapse’, a gap between the cells, causing them to fire and send an electro-chemical signal.
 By a process not yet fully understood, after a number of repetitive firings of the same synapses, permanent anatomical changes are produced in the brain, with the extension of, and greater interconnectivity between, the dendrites.

-Here is the rub: What we have discovered of late is that short-term memory is chemical, based on the transient, and quickly dissolving, release of neurotransmitters.
+Here is the rub: What we have discovered of late is that short-term memory is chemical, based on the transient release of neurotransmitters, which quickly dissolve.
 Long-term memory, on the other hand, is anatomical, based on new, and more-or-less permanent connections between neurons.

 Thus, we may discern a physiological spectrum to memory, from short term, which is easily forgotten, such as people’s names at cocktail parties, to long term, which ‘resides’ somehow in the neuroanatomical structure of the brain itself.
 To move our thoughts from short to long term memory is the process of ‘memory consolidation’.
 What we do know, as Carr makes clear, is that